 The assumed discount rates were determined using the market yields of Philippine government bonds with terms consistent with the expected employee benefit payout as at the statement of financial position date.

-As at December 31, 2023 and 2022, the Company's net retirement liability amounted to ₱71.55 million and ₱43.92 million, respectively (see Note 24).
+As at December 31, 2024 and 2023, the Company's net retirement asset amounted to ₱116.65 million and ₱71.55 million, respectively (see Note 25).

 (h) Recoverability of deferred tax assets